programminghistorian/jekyll/en/lesson-framework.md

 | **Components to include:** <br>• Author(s) <br>• Title   <br>• Version  <br>• Year of release    <br>• License    <br>• Repository URL
 | **Example citation following the Chicago Manual, 17th edition citation style:** <br>• **Endnote** Julien Barnier et al..
 Scatterd3, version 1.0.1 (2021).
 GPL. [https://cran.r-project.org/web/packages/scatterD3/index.html](https://cran.r-project.org/web/packages/scatterD3/index.html).<br>• **Bibliography entry** Julien Barnier, Kent Russell, Mike Bostock, Susie Lu, Speros Kokenes, Evan Wang.
 Scatterd3 (version 1.0.1).
 GPL.
 2021. [https://cran.r-project.org/web/packages/scatterD3/index.html](https://cran.r-project.org/web/packages/scatterD3/index.html).|

-## Learning keys
+## Learning Keys

 ### Concepts

 **What key concepts do readers need to understand before they begin experimenting with this method/tool?**
-  - Focus on the necessary minimum understandings needed to achieve the objectives of the lesson.
+  - Focus on the minimum conceptual knowledge needed to follow the lesson
+  - Priorise ideas that directly support applying the method

 ### Terms

-**Which operational definitions will readers need to understand to work with the vocabulary of the method/tool?**
+**What vocabulary do readers need to understand to work with this method/tool?**
-  - Share explanations, rather than definitions.
+- Provide operational explanations rather than dictionary definitions

-**Which specialist words or technical terms will you be using to teach this method/tool?**
-  - What choices have you made as the author/translator?
-  - Is the method/tool/programming-specific vocabulary commonly used in a natural language other than the one you’re writing in?
+- Clarify how terms are used in this lesson context

+**Authorial and contextual choices**
+  - Are there specialist terms introduced or preferred in this lesson?
-  - Are particular terms used differently in this context than in other fields of study?
+  - Are any terms used differently here than in other disciplines?
-  - Are particular terms contested or under-discussion in the community?
+  - Are any terms contested, ambiguous, or evolving in the field?
+  - Are there translation or cross-language considerations?

-###  Time
+### Time and Structure

-**How long (roughly) do you expect the lesson will take to complete?**
+**How long is the lesson expected to take?**
+  - Approximate total duration (or effort range)
-  - Are particular steps known to require extended processing/waiting times?
+  - Any steps that require waiting, processing, or interruption
-  - Are there distinct sections, or natural breaks in the methodology?

-**How does the lesson's structure support effective learning, experiment, and application?**
+**How is the lesson structured to support learning?**
-  - Have you organised the lesson into sections?
+  - Is the lesson divided into stages or sections?
-  - What is the main learning activity of each section?
+  - What is the main activity in each section?

-## Learning experiment
+## Learning Experiment

 ### Aims
- - Reconnect with the [title and abstract](#title-and-abstract) to describe your learning experiment's aims.
-In the simplest terms, you can think of answering the prompt: _When you have completed this lesson, you will be able to..._.
+ - Reconnect with the [title and abstract](#title-and-abstract) to describe the purpose of this learning experiment
+ - In simplest terms, complete the sentence: _By the end of this lesson, you will be able to..._.
- - What specific, measurable skills and understandings is it designed to develop?
+ - What specific skills and understandings will learners develop?
- - How will it support your reader to begin using the method/tool to progress towards [working with their own dataset](#local-application)?
+ - How does this support progression toward [working with their own dataset(#local-application)?

 ### Inventory
-- List the software, packages, and libraries.
+- Software, packages, and libraries required
-- List the sample data files.
+- Sample data files provided
-- Outline the file directory structure you’ll use in the experiment.
-    - Why do you recommend this?
+- Required folder or project structure

+**Why this setup?**
+- Why is this organisation recommended for the workflow?
+- How does it support clarity, reproducibility, or learning progression?

-### Workflow
+### Workflow (Narrated Demonstration)

-**Set out the workflow as practical units**
+**1. Set up the environment and data**
-- Include installation of software, packages, libraries.
+- Installation of software, packages, and dependencies
-- Decribe download steps and organisation of data files.
+- Download and organisation of data files

-**Narrate your code**
+- Project or directory set up

+**2. Run and interpret the methode**
+- Walk through the code as a guided demonstration
-- Use instructive, reflective narration (rather than inline comments) to guide your reader through the code.
+- Use narrative explanation rather than inline comments
-- Break up code blocks to highlight and explain key functions.
+- Break code into meaningful functional steps
+- Highlight key operations and transformations

+**3. Identify what is specific vs general**
-- Identify input that is specific to the sample data/would need substitution when applied.
+- Clearly mark inputs that are dataset-specific and need substitution
-- Clarify where sample code refers to a local directory or URL.
+- Identify code that depends on local file paths or URLs
+- Distinguish reusable parts of the code from example-specific values

-**Describe processes in general terms**
+**4. Explain processes at the general level**
-- No need to detail every action, click or gesture.
-    - If the [difficulty level](#difficulty) is beyond beginner, you can infer knowledge or applied experience and use specialist or technical terms in context, while taking care to define new terms and explain new concepts as needed.
-    - If the graphical user interface or tool-specific vocabularly is in a different language than the lesson, you will want to provide additional signposts for navigation.
+- Describe steps in conceptual terms, not just procedural ones
+- Avoid over-specifying user interface actions unless necessary
+- Use technical language appropriate to the [difficulty level](#difficulty), defining new terms and explaining new concepts when introduced

+**5. Support navigation of complexity**
+ - Highlight non-intuitive or error-prone steps
+ - Provide practical guidance for common points of confusion
+ - Add language navigation support where relevant (translations, interface terms)
-      - Use round brackets to follow a word with its direct translation - either to give a translation from the original language, or the translated language: _Se anota el nodo de origen (source)_, _padrão de nomeação dos branches (ramos)_, or _on a utilisé `px.bar()` pour créer un diagramme en barres (bar chart)_.
+    - Follow a word with its direct translation in round brackets: _Se anota el nodo de origen (source)_, _padrão de nomeação dos branches (ramos)_, or _on a utilisé `px.bar()` pour créer un diagramme en barres (bar chart)_.
-- Take care to note challenging or non-intuitive steps.
-Share suggestions that support your reader to navigate them.

 ### Summary

-**Re-cap the learning-experiment**
-- What has your reader achieved?
+**What have you achieved in this learning experiment?**
-    - Refer back to the [aims of your experiment](#aims) to summarise the skills attained, understandings developed, and ideas explored.
+- Revisit the [aims of your experiment](#aims) and identify what has been accomplished
+- What skills have been developed through applying the method?
+- What key understandings or insights emerged during the workflow?
+- What aspects of the method are usable or repeatable?

-## Local application
+## Local Application

 **How can readers apply this method/tool in their own research context?**
+This section takes the method from a guided experiment into independent use.

-**Use cases and questions**
+**Use Cases and Research Questions**
+Focus on transfer and variation, not re-explaining the original use case.

-- Which use cases does the method/tool best support?
+- Which types of use cases does this method best support?
-- Which research questions/problems might readers start with?

-**Dataset**
+- What kinds of research questions or problems could it help address in new contexts?
+- How might these differ from the example used in this lesson?

+**Working with New Datasets**
-- What dataset characteristics are well-suited for use?
+- What characteristics should learners look for in a new dataset?
-- What pre-processing steps might be needed to use a new dataset as demonstrated? (if not covered by the lesson)
+- What adaptations might be needed when moving beyond the sample dataset?
+- What pre-processing steps are commonly required when applying this method in new contexts?

-**Working locally**
+**Working Locally**
-- If the method uses cloud/web-based tools, what are the options for working locally?
+- If the method uses cloud or web-based tools, what are the options for running it locally?

-### Other projects

-Support readers to discover other researchers/projects that have used this method/tool
+- What should learners consider when moving from guided environment to their own setup? (e.g. dependencies, computing resources, installation differences)

+**Other Projects and Examples**

+Support learners in discovering how the method is used in other research contexts.

-Think beyond your domain, your university, your country, and your language community.
+- Identify projects or studies that apply this method/tool in different domains (think beyond your university, your country, and your language community)
-- Consider annotating your suggestions:
-  - What was a particular characteristic of their dataset?
+- What characteristics do their datasets have?
-  - What interesting challenges did they overcome and how?
+- What challenges did they encounter, and how were these addressed?

-### Continued learning
+### Continued Learning

-Which resources would you recommend to readers who want to continue learning about/experimenting with this method?

-- Share links to open datasets for further practice.
-- Suggest _Programming Historian_ lessons or other tutorials.
+- What resources support further exploration of this method/tool? (e.g. _Programming Historian_ lessons, other tutorials, documentation, books).
+- Are there open datasets suitable for continued practice?
-- Point to research articles developed through use of this method/tool.
+- Which research papers demonstrate advanced or applied use of this method/tool?

 ## Endnotes

 We use the endnote system and [The Chicago Manual of Style, 17th Edition](https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-1.html) for our citations and resources lists.